GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/README.md

 ### Introduction

 Running the Dataform pipelines manually works, but it's not very practical.
 We'd rather automate this process and run it periodically.
-Although Dataform provides a lot of functionality to automate and schedule running the pipelines, we're going to consider a bit more flexible orchestrator  that can also run additional steps that might not be part of the Dataform pipelines.
-We're going to use Cloud Composer, which is basically a managed and serverless version of the well-known [Apache Airflow](https://airflow.apache.org/) framework, to schedule and run our complete pipeline.
+Although Dataform provides a lot of functionality to automate and schedule running the pipelines, we're going to consider a bit more flexible orchestrator  that can also run additional steps that might not be part of the Dataform pipelines, such as pulling data from source systems, running the inferencing with the model we've created in the last challenge etc.

+This challenge is all about Cloud Composer, which is basically a managed and serverless version of the well-known [Apache Airflow](https://airflow.apache.org/) framework, to schedule and run our complete pipeline.

 ### Description